-From Figure 6, we can note that while the probability that an insertion of a single line might introduce an error is 2 percent, there is nearly a 5 percent chance that a one-line modification will cause an error.
-It can also be seen that while modified lines seem to cause more errors when less than 5 lines are changed, insertion of new lines introduce more errors with larger change sizes.
+From Figure 6, we note that while the probability that an insertion of a single line might introduce an error is 2 percent, there is nearly a 5 percent chance that a one-line modification will cause an error.
+It can also be seen that while modified lines cause more errors when less than 5 lines are changed; inserted new lines introduce more errors with larger change sizes.